A Bayesian multivariate extreme value mixture model: Bayesian inference

-Although maximum likelihood-based inference can in principle be adopted using, e.g., a version of the EM algorithm for mixture models, the Bayesian paradigm offers a natural way to address all sources of uncertainty from our model, including that of the threshold selection.
-Here, we detail prior selection for all the parameters of our model, namely $\boldsymbol{\mu}$, {$\boldsymbol{\Sigma}$} for the bulk, the threshold $\boldsymbol{u}$ and $\boldsymbol{a},\boldsymbol{\gamma}$ and $\boldsymbol{\sigma}$ for the tail.
+Although maximum likelihood inference could, in principle, be performed using methods such as the EM algorithm for mixture models, the Bayesian framework provides a natural means of quantifying all sources of uncertainty in our model, particularly for the threshold vector.
+Here, we detail the prior specification for all model parameters: $\boldsymbol{\mu}$ and $\boldsymbol{\Sigma}$ for the bulk; the threshold vector $\boldsymbol{u}$; and $\boldsymbol{a}$, $\boldsymbol{\gamma}$, and $\boldsymbol{\sigma}$ for the tail.